 As we now look forward to another 50 years of championing photography, for everyone, please do continue to support us in whatever way you can.
 All profits from our many activities go towards our ground-breaking exhibition programme and exceptional education activities, as well as enabling new talent and practice to flourish.

 Thank you so very very much for helping us to share our passion for this incredible art form.

 Director, The Photographers’ Gallery

-For more information on the auction, the lots and how to bid, please visit Sotheby's Photographs auction page below.
+For latest auction news, please visit Sotheby's Photographs auction page below.

 To read an interview with TPG Director Brett Rogers, where she talks through the institution's past, present and future, as well as her highlights from the The Photography Sale, please visit Sotheby's website here.

 For further information about ways to support us, please contact Grace Armitage, Senior Development Manager email@example.com